 Screening can determine if you have an AAA and if you need treatment.
 Screening for AAA involves performing an ultrasound of the abdomen to detect the presence of an AAA.
 AAA screenings are recommended for patients over the age of 65 who have a history of smoking, a family history of AAA or have other risk factors.
 Talk to your primary care doctor if you have questions about whether you should be screened for AAA.

-Alternatively, if you are a man age 65-75, have smoked 100 or more cigarettes in your lifetime and have a family history of AAA, Medicare will cover a one-time AAA ultrasound with a referral from your provider.
+Alternatively, if you have a family history of AAA or are a man age 65-75 and have smoked 100 or more cigarettes in your lifetime, Medicare will cover a one-time AAA ultrasound with a referral from your provider.